broadinstitute/dsp-appsec-centos7-hardening-role/README.md

 # centos7-CIS Ansible Role

-This role can be used in an Ansible playbook to harden Debian 9 images to CIS 1.0.1 standards.
+This role can be used in an Ansible playbook to harden Centos 7 images to CIS 2.2.0 standards.

 ## Set Up